KJOrigin/PG-Bench/README.md

 # CCPG Benchmark (PG-Bench) & KEGA
-This repository serves as an open-source repository for the CCPG benchmark (PG-Bench) and KEGA, housing open-source datasets, model weights, and source code.
+This repository serves as an open-source repository for the CCPG benchmark (PG-Bench) and KEGA, housing open-source datasets, model weights, and source code, and is the implementation of the paper "Advancing Conversation-based Chinese Patient Guidance with A New Benchmark and Knowledge-Evolvable Guidance Assistant".
 ![Figure1](https://raw.githubusercontent.com/KJOrigin/PG-Bench/refs/heads/main/Pictures/figure1.png)